The Innocn 27M2V is the best 27″ mini LED gaming monitor currently available.

 Price & Similar Monitors

 Therefore, we recommend Innocn’s model here as it has noticeably less blooming.
+In case it’s not available, check out the Redmagic 4K Gaming Monitor as an alternative.

 All in all, if you want a 27″ 4K high refresh rate gaming monitor with a mini LED FALD backlight, the Innocn 27M2V is currently the best model available.